About Masai Mara

 The Great Migration

-The Great Migration is one of the most awe-inspiring natural events on the planet.
-Every year, millions of wildebeests, zebras, and gazelles make their way from Tanzania’s Serengeti to the Masai Mara in search of fresh grazing grounds.
+The Great Migration is one of nature’s most spectacular events.
+Each year, millions of wildebeest, zebras, and gazelles travel from Tanzania’s Serengeti to Kenya’s Masai Mara in search of fresh pastures.

 Highlights include: